Dingevatnet

-Dingevatn or Dingevatnet is the 18th deepest lake in Norway, reaching a maximum depth of 220 m.
-It is located in the municipality of Gulen in Vestland county.
+Dingevatnet is the 18th deepest lake in Norway, reaching a maximum depth of 220 m.
+It is located in Gulen Municipality in Vestland county.
 The 2.84 km2 lake is located just east of the village of Dingja, about 1 km southeast of the mouth of the Sognefjorden.
 The lake lies about 4 km north of the municipal center of Eivindvik.
 The lake flows out into the small Dingjaelva river, which runs past the village of Dingja before emptying into the Sognesjøen strait.